20.-21.5.2025, University of Helsinki

 09:20 – 09:45 Welcome words: Tomi Järvinen, Executive Director, FCA and Kaarle Hämeri, Chancellor, University of Helsinki

-09:50-10:00 Keynote Address: Mikaela Nylander, Secretary of State, Ministry of Education and Culture of Finland
+09:50-10:00 Opening remarks: Mikaela Nylander, Secretary of State, Ministry of Education and Culture of Finland

-11:15 12:00 High Level Panel: Dr. Nafieh Assafi, Deputy Minister of Education, Palestine; Ms. Margarita Focas Licht, Director of Partnerships, Global Partnership for Education, and others TBC
+11:15 -12:00 High Level Panel: Dr. Nafieh Assaf, Deputy Minister of Education, Palestine; Ms. Margarita Focas Licht, Director of Partnerships, Global Partnership for Education (GPE) and H.E.
+Rashed Al Hemeiri, Director of Development and International Cooperation at United Arab Emirates Ministry of Foreign Affairs

 12:00 – 12:30 Expert Speech: Friedrich Affolter, Global Education Cluster Coordinator